orcasound/aifororcas-podcast/README.md

 This tool has been used in an active learning style to create & release new training & test sets at [orcadata/wiki](https://github.com/orcasound/orcadata/wiki/Pod.Cast-data-archive).

-- To do so, we process 2-3hr windows of unlabelled Orcasound archives where likely activity has been reported & upload them to the Pod.Cast tool:
+- To do so, a candidate 2-3hr window is identified, with likely activity (reported by sighting networks / Orcasound listeners).
+Data is processed from Orcasound's S3 archives as follows:
+    - Format conversion (HLS -> concatenated wav file)
-    - Audio is split into 1-minute sessions that are easy to view
+    - Audio is split into 1-minute easily browsable "sessions"
+    - Data to use for labelling/training is prioritized as follows:
-    - Sessions to be labelled are chosen which contain positive predictions from ML model (tuned for high recall, so as to not miss anything)
+        - Candidates are selected for labelling using predictions from an ML model, using a mid-low threshold (tuned for high recall).
+This helps discard data & prioritize labelling effort.
-    - Sessions to be used as negative examples are also selected by choosing those with no predictions (tuned with a very low confidence threshold, so mistakes are very unlikely)
 - Each round generates new labelled data that improves models trained on this data, making them more robust to varied acoustic conditions at different hydrophone nodes.
 - Held-out test sets have also created in a similar fashion as accuracy and robustness benchmarks.